SeninAndrew/RoboND-Perception-Project/README.md

 # Perception project report

 This is submission of the "3D Perception" project for Udacity SE Robotics Nano degree.
 This includes exercised 1, 2, 3 and the final project.
-As I'm late with my submission I decided not to do the "challenge" part, only the basic tasks required to pass the project.
+As I'm late with my submission I decided not to do the "collision" part, only the basic tasks required to pass the project.

+**Some challeges I faced**
+In the previous project I was using a native setup on my machine.
+However, I did not manage to make it work with the last project.
+So I had to switch to the VM setup.
+At first I tried with VirtualBox but performance was terrible.
+For some reason I was not able to open the VM from the VMPlayer GUI.
+So it took a lot of time to realize to run it from command line.

+For the implementation of the Exercises the main problem was tuning of parameters and slow iteration cycle.
+When I tried something new I had to test it in the emulator and often restart the pipeline.
+There might be a mem leakage somewhere in the simulator or just not enough memory on my machine.
+But I had to restart the setup from time to time as it might become non-responsive.

+Collecting features for the model training was very-very slow.
+So, it took probably a few days to collect the features and train the model.

+I think the final model does a reasonably good job of object classification.
+But the pick and place part still requires tuning.
+It can pick it up in about 50% of cases.
+Partially that's because I have not finished the "collision avoidance" part.
+But sometimes it is just unable to pick up an object.
+The robot moved the hand to the correct position above the objects, tries to pinch it but still unable to pick it up.
+It might be some limitations of the simulator or some tuning of the centroid estimation code.

 ## Exercise 1.
 Pipeline for filtering and RANSAC plane fitting implemented
 See [RANSAC.py](https://github.com/SeninAndrew/RoboND-Perception-Project/blob/master/Exercise-1/RANSAC.py).